![CDATA[ [if IE 9] ]]>

-This document seeks to answer some of the most commonly asked questions about the Clean Energy Regulator’s expectations of
+This document seeks to answer some of the most commonly asked questions about the CER's expectations of

 documentasset:ERF ground-truthing, reporting and auditing during COVID-19 restrictions

 Accreditation applications continue to be processed within six weeks from the date we receive all necessary information.
-The REC Registry facilitates the submission of complete applications and we encourage you to submit the application once you have all supporting evidence available.
+The REC Registry facilitates the submission of applications and we encourage you to submit your complete application once you have all supporting evidence available.

 documentasset:Conduct of audits during COVID-19 restrictions for advice to Registered Greenhouse and Energy Auditors conducting audits under the schemes we administer.